McTavishLab/extensiphy/README.md

 ### Advanced
 *For advanced users of Linux* If you're comfortable installing programs by hand, this section is for you.

-** Extensiphy allows for control over both how many Extensiphy runs happen in parallel and how many threads are allocated to each Extensiphy run Make sure you dont ask your computer to work too hard by adding more runs and threads than your computer can handle find out how many cores you have available and calculate (cores * extensiphy_runs) you wish to run as the same time if you have 8 cores available, consider starting 2 runs with 3 threads available to each, then adjust to your optimum setting. **

 ## Quick Install and Run
 ### Building your own Extensiphy Docker image